About the LLQP Exam

 Misconduct

 The proctor will report all cases of misconduct to the Insurance Council in order to render any decision necessary.
+For example, if a proctor determines that exam security has not been sufficiently maintained, the examinee’s exam will be marked incomplete and the registration fee and exam sitting will be forfeited.

 • Using notes, papers, or other aids not supplied by the Insurance Council.